This is a guide covering the best lenses for the Nikon D850.

 Though we have featured some of the best Nikon D850 lenses that perform well indoors and in low-light scenarios, the Nikon AF-S FX Nikkor 50mm F1.4G lens is a favorite if you don’t have access to a sunny setups.

-As a 50mm lens, it gives you the versatility that you need whenever you are shooting portraits, landscapes, or even macro photography.
+As a 50mm lens, it gives you the versatility that you need whenever you are shooting portraits, landscapes, or even macro photography (check out the best Nikon macro lenses).

 It also comes with an ultrasonic motor that gives a quiet and accurate focusing capability.